What should I consider before scheduling an appointment?

 Make sure your environment is free of noise so you can hear your paper reader and so your paper reader can hear you if you use a microphone;

 You must sit in front of your computer while the Lab assistant reads your thesis/dissertation in front of his or her computer.
 You will be able see every revision that the Lab assistant makes as he or she makes it, so be prepared to be fully engaged throughout the reading, just as you would be during class.
 You will have to be present for the entire session;

 Each appointment lasts two hours, but the paper reader will work on your paper for only 105-110 minutes.
-The paper reader will spend 10-15 minutes completing a Paper Reading Contract for your professor.
-The Paper Reader will e-mail the contract to your professor.
+The paper reader will spend 10-15 minutes completing a Paper Reading Report for your professor.
+The Paper Reader will e-mail the report to your professor.
 This document will prove that a paper reading took place and will summarize what you and the Lab assistant discussed and revised during the appointment;

 You do not have to accept every revision that your paper reader suggests, but he or she does have to mark the recommended revisions on your paper so that there is a record of said recommendations;